SomniferousWallaby/SynapseQA/README.md

 ### 1\.
 Prerequisites

   - Ensure you have `make`, Python 3.10+, and Node.js 18+ installed.
-  - Optional
+  - Optional (this can also be set in the UI)
       - Create a `.env` file in the project root.
-You can copy the `env.example` file if it exists.
+You can copy the `env.example`.
       - Add your Google AI API key to the `.env` file:
     ```
     GENAI_API_KEY="YOUR_GOOGLE_AI_API_KEY_HERE"